grj07/arXinder/README.md

 	make

 ## Run
-To run the program navigate to the directory containing the file

-	arXinder

-run the program in a large-enough virtual terminal using
+To run the program ensure that your virtual terminal is large enough (50x20) and run using

 	./arXinder

-view list of chosen papers by opening
+Upon program exit an html file "chosen_entries.html" with your selections will be generated in the application directory.
+Open it with your favourite web browser, e.g.

-	chosen_entries.html
+	firefox chosen_entries.html

-using a web browser.

 ## Structure